 In Iceland, we drink cold water straight from the tap.
 But we don´t use the tap hot water to prepare tea or drink, because of the high amount of sulfur.
-Hot water is the one we use for a shower and clean the dishes.
-Also on swimming pools and natural pools.
-Contains a lot of minerals and is very good for the skin.
+Hot water is the one we use for a shower and clean the dishes and swimming pools and natural pools.
+It contains many minerals and is very good for the skin.

 If you plan on bringing electronics or appliances, make sure to bring an adapter.
-Iceland uses the Europlug/Schuko-Plug which has two round prongs, so find a converter that will accommodate the 220 volts and you should be good to go.
-Finding a compatible adapter can be harder for a hairdryer, so it’s recommended you leave yours at home and instead buy a cheap one locally, or see if your hotel carries one.
+Iceland uses the Europlug/Schuko-Plug, which has two round prongs, so find a converter that will accommodate the 220 volts, and you should be good to go.
+Finding a compatible adapter can be harder for a hairdryer, so it’s recommended you leave yours at home instead of buying a cheap one locally or seeing if your hotel carries one.

 The 54.4% of the Icelandic population believes in the existence of magic folk, which essentially means that 1 in every 2 Icelanders you meet will most likely believe in creatures of the netherworld.
 Just as how topics about politics and religion and sex and salary are sensitive to the rest of the world, this folklorish one, in particular, is especially susceptible to the Icelanders too.
 It unmistakably isn’t something they feel comfortable discussing with outsiders, and theories about why they seem prone to such superstitions center on their earliest settlers’ struggles to endure their isolated existence in such a majestic yet unpredictable landscape.
 With half the nation in on this one, the perceived existence of these magical people is dangerous enough to spark nationwide environmental protests to this very day – and if that doesn’t tell you not to mess with their superstitions, I don’t know what will.